 Victory Park Academy is dedicated to students who have experienced difficulties with their learning and behaviour in mainstream school.
 Our students are either at risk of being permanently excluded or have been permanently excluded.
 The great majority of learners have a history of disruptive education in mainstream schools with frequent fixed term exclusions.

-Our vision is to support our young people to access and to continue in education as life-long learners, in an aspirational learning community that strive to enhance the life chances of its pupils from all backgrounds in a culture of ambition that enables them to be equipped with a passion for self-development and committed to the community within which they will live and work.
+To promote a culture of ambition that enables them to be equipped with passion for self-development and committed to the community within which they will live and work.

 Victory Park Academy has provision for 45 pupils.
 A number of students have programmes that take place 'off site' at a variety of providers/venues around Southend and Essex.